Component Translated Unfinished Unfinished words Unfinished characters Untranslated Checks Suggestions Comments

 Thank you for contributing to The Forge's translation effort!

+The Forge uses a combination of keys and gettext-like strings as translation keys.
 Because we use different frameworks from Foundry VTT, the strings in this project may appear unusual.
 Please read through the instructions and examples given here below before starting your translations.
+You can also contact us on our Discord or via [email protected] if you have any questions.

 Available Languages

+Because of the number of strings involved, we will only be translating into specific languages at this time.
 Currently, these are English, French, Japanese, Spanish, and German.
 If you'd like your language to be supported, please give us a shout in the #feature-suggestions channel on our Discord.

 Language Switching